 Regulatory updates affect flares associated with common process units such as:

-Extrels MAX300-AIRTM Environmental Gas Analyzer is ideal for
+Extrels MAX300-RTG Environmental Gas Analyzer is ideal for

 analyzing flare gas streams for H2S, Total Sulfur, BTU, and other contaminants.
 Extrel systems offer critical information for root cause